 Because babies really do grow very fast, you might want to try buying the minimum number of clothes in each size.

-How many newborn clothes to get
+How many clothes do newborns need?

-Doing the laundry becomes an almost daily occurrence with a baby, but you’ll still need plenty of changes of clothes.
+You’ll need plenty of changes of clothes.
 As a guide, the following will see you through for a newborn baby:

 - six singlets

 - two cardigans or jackets (if it’s winter)

 - three cotton bunny rugs and three muslin (gauze) wraps

 - a couple of cotton hats

 Stretchy jumpsuits that button at the front are best, as well as tops with envelope necks, which are easier to get over your baby’s head.
 Jumpsuits with zips also make dressing your baby quick and easy.